AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This `label` object has the following properties:

-* `field`
+* `field` (o)
 * `color` (o)
 * `size` (o)
 * `symbol` (o)
+* `definition` (o)

 ### `field`
-This property is required and must be a non-empty text string.
+This property is optional.
+If provided it must be a non-empty text string.
 The string must match one of the attribute names for this feature.
-If the `field` is not provided, or can't be found in the feature attributes, no label is shown.
+It is an error to provide both `field` and `definition` properties.

 ### `color`
 This property is optional.
 If provided it must be an string.
 The default is "#FFFFFF" (white) The color property is discussed in more detail in the [symbology](#symbology) section at the end of this document.
+This property is ignored if the `symbol` or `definition` property is provided.

 ### `size`
 This property is optional.
-If provided it must be an number.
+If provided it must be an positive number.
 The default is 14.0 It specifies the size in points of the label text.
 The size property is discussed in more detail in the [symbology](#symbology) section at the end of this document.
+This property is ignored if the `symbol` or `definition` property is provided.

 ### `symbol`
 This property is optional.
 If provided it must be an object.
-There is no default The symbol is a JSON object as described in the Text Symbol section of the ArcGIS ReST API (http://resources.arcgis.com/en/help/arcgis-rest-api/#/Symbol_Objects/02r3000000n5000000/)
+There is no default The symbol is a Esri text symbol JSON object.
+See the section on [Esri Objects](#esri-objects) below for more information.
+It is an error if the JSON object is malformed or unrecognized.
+This property is ignored if the `definition` property is provided.

+### `definition`
+This property is optional.
+If provided it must be an object.
+There is no default The definition is a Esri label definition JSON object.
+See the section on [Esri Objects](#esri-objects) below for more information.
-If the JSON object is malformed or unrecognized, then it is ignored in deference to the color and size properties.
+It is an error if the JSON object is malformed or unrecognized.
-If the symbol is valid, then the `size` and `color` properties  of `label` are ignored.
+It is an error to provide both `field` and `definition` properties.

 # `csv`